Driving innovations forward through RDEC Scheme

 Utilities such as water, gas, and oil can also be claimed as part of eligible costs.
 However, it is important to note that only the portion of utilities used exclusively for R&D purposes will be eligible, not the entire utility bills.

-How to calculate your RDEC entitlement?
+How do I calculate my RDEC entitlement?

 Example: